 How Long and How Much Is My Plan?

-There are two basic tracks that a Chapter 13 Bankruptcy can take: Above Median or Below Median.
+There are two basic tracks that a Chapter 13 can take: Above Median or Below Median.

 Who Gets Paid What?

-- Attorney fees are also administrative fees and will be paid back over the life of the chapter 13 bankruptcy plan.
+- Attorney fees – the debtor usually pays back their legal fees over the life of the Chapter 13 plan.

-- Mortgage payments – if you are current on your mortgage when you filed Chapter 13 Bankruptcy, then you will continue to make your payments directly to your mortgage company.
-If you are behind, the arrears and ongoing payments will be made through the bankruptcy.
+- Mortgage payments – if you are current on your mortgage when you filed Chapter 13, then you will continue to make your payments directly to your mortgage company.
+If you are behind, you can pay the arrears and ongoing payments through the bankruptcy.

 What About My Other Creditors?

-A Chapter 13 Bankruptcy proposes to pay back your disposable monthly income.
-Sometimes a Chapter 13 Bankruptcy will pay back 100% of your creditors.
-Sometimes it will pay back only your attorney fees.
-It really comes down to who you owe money to and how much you make.
-A Chapter 13 Bankruptcy is not a punishment, so if you are below the median with no disposable monthly income, then you will probably not pay much to these other creditors.
+A Chapter 13 Bankruptcy proposes to pay back a debtor’s disposable monthly income.
+Sometimes a Chapter 13 Bankruptcy pays back 100% of the creditors.
+On the other hand, sometimes a debtor only pays back a small fraction of their creditors.
+It really comes down to who the debtor owes money to and how much they make.
+A Chapter 13 Bankruptcy is not a punishment, so if a debtor is below the median with no disposable monthly income, then you will probably not pay much to these other creditors.

 Chapter 13 Bankruptcy Discharge

 At the end of your case, once you have made all of your monthly payments your attorney will file a motion for entry of discharge.
-Once this is approved, the judge will sign an order discharging any dischargeable debts that were not paid back in your case.
-To understand the different types of debts and what gets discharged in a bankruptcy, click HERE.
+Once the objection deadline expires 30 days later, the Judge signs the order of discharge.
+To understand the different types of debts and what are dischargeable in a bankruptcy, click HERE.

 Chapter 7 vs 13 Bankruptcy